-If you’ve worked with one of her certified consultants, tuned into her Youtube videos or watched her Netflix series, you already know that Japanese organizing consultant Marie Kondo, author of the best-selling “The Life-Changing Magic of Tidying Up,” wants you to live your best life.
+If you’ve worked with one of her certified consultants, tuned into her Youtube channel or watched her Netflix series, you already know that Japanese organizing consultant Marie Kondo, author of the best-selling “The Life-Changing Magic of Tidying Up,” wants you to live your best life.

 Kondo has even transformed the tedious chore of folding laundry into a meditative activity.
 And she urges that, as part of the purging ritual, you hold each belonging as you ask yourself whether it brings you joy.
 If the answer is no, then it’s time to say thank you and goodbye.